numpy/numpy/doc/source/glossary.rst

          >>> y
          array([3, 2, 4])

+   casting
-   casting : Optional Controls what kind of data casting may occur during concatenation.
+       Controls what kind of data casting may occur.
+The different options are:

        ``no``: No casting is allowed.
 The data types should not be cast at all.
        Any mismatch in data types between the arrays being concatenated will